Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 What Are State Right to Try Laws?

 The laws’ backers claimed that the legislation would expedite access to investigational products by removing the FDA from the process.
 In CUPA’s assessment, this is misleading.
-FDA review is quick: a decision by the agency is made within 24 hours for emergencies and a median time of 4 days for non-emergency requests.
+FDA review is quick: a decision by the agency is made within 24 hours for emergencies and a median time of four days for non-emergency requests.
 Although the FDA’s involvement adds some time between the initial request and administration of the product to the patient, the FDA does not prevent patients from getting non-trial preapproval access.
-The Government Accountability Office has made a similar assessment.
+The US Government Accountability Office has made a similar assessment.

 The primary gatekeeper of access in expanded access and right to try is the company that is developing the desired agent.
 Regardless of whether right to try eventually proves to be a faster pathway than expanded access, CUPA does not believe that any gain in speed is worth the loss of oversight by independent, expert third parties (the FDA and an institutional review board, or IRB).